CGI-NRM/GenomeAnalysis/README.md

 # GenomeAnalysis
-Analysis of genome data at CGI
+Analysis of genome data at CGI most information will initially be added to the wiki of this project.